Bauernroulette

 The aim of the game is to be the first person to reach a score of one thousand and balls are used to earn points.

-To kick off the action you spin a wooden top which then spins into six balls (1 red, 1 green and 4 white) which then in turn are hopefully pushed into a variety of divots in the board, these holes are all worth a different value, as are the balls with red balls earning double points if they land in a hole but the green ball, working against you, by removing the points it earns from the round’s total.
+To kick off the action you spin a wooden top which then spins into six balls (one red, one green and four white) which then in turn are pushed into a variety of divots in the board.
+These holes are all worth different amountss.
+The red balls earn double points if they land in a hole and the green ball, working against you, removes points from the round’s total.

 In each corner is a pocket linked to the main board through a hole and these areas are the hardest to land (if balls fall off the board you earn no points.)
-These are the most sought after holes for their points value, and the skill level required to actually land a ball into these hard to reach chambers!
+These are the most sought after holes for their points value.

 At the end of the spin or round you add up your points.
-If you have managed to be lucky or skilled enough to place all the balls in pockets or divots then you get to spin again to begin the next round.
+If you are lucky or skilled enough to place all the balls in pockets or divots then you get to spin again to begin the next round.